linaGirl/ee-argv/README.md

 ## usage

-	you may start your app using argument using the format --key=value or --key
+you may start your app using arguments using the format --key=value or --key

-	example: node . --port=2345 --trace-http-request
+	// node . --port=2345 --trace-http-request

 	var argv = require( "ee-argv" );